Why Do Fish Fries Catch All Kinds Of St. Louis Fans?

 Though he can’t find a direct papal mandate for fish on Fridays, Flinn says it’s mentioned as a custom by Pope Gregory I, who was elected in 590.
 And that’s how it likely ended up in the Corpus juris canonici – that is, part of the law of the Catholic church.

 “Later canonical law collectors tended to read earlier papal customary recommendations as ecclesiastical law.
 So, abstention from meat passed from custom to law as time went on,” Flinn said.

 The symbolism of fish is also strong in the Catholic church, Flinn said.
 Most depictions of the Last Supper show a meal of bread and fish.
 Fish were also the only creatures to survive the flood in Genesis without being on Noah’s Ark.
-Finally, the Greek word for fish, icthys, is also an anagram for Iesous Christos Theou Yios Soter, translated literally as "Jesus Christ of God Son Savior.”
+Finally, the Greek word for fish, icthys, is also an acronym for Iesous Christos Theou Yios Soter, translated literally as "Jesus Christ of God Son Savior.”

 Forget the theology.
 A fry by the numbers